-- 1. The increase of 3,337 thousand shares of treasury stock was due to the addition of 2,930 thousand shares purchased from the market in connection with the grant of restricted stock 337 thousand shares of the Company's stock purchased by the stock delivery trust, 62 thousand shares acquired without compensation from employees for restricted stock, and 7 thousand shares purchased for shares less than 1 unit. - 2.
-The decrease of 3,074 thousand shares in treasury stock was due to the subtraction of 2,925 thousand shares from the grant of restricted stock to employees, 148 thousand shares of the Company's stock sold by the stock delivery trust, and 0 thousand shares from requests for additional purchase from shareholders holding less than 1 unit. - 3.
-Treasury stock includes 367 thousand shares in the Company held by the Trust for Delivery of Shares to Directors.
+- 1. The increase of 106 thousand shares of treasury stock is due to the addition of 93 thousand shares of restricted stock acquired from employees without compensation, and 13 thousand shares purchased for shares less than 1 unit. - 2.
+The decrease of 0 thousand shares in treasury stock is due to the subtraction of 0 thousand shares from requests for additional purchase from shareholders holding less than 1 unit. - 3.
+Treasury stock includes 367 thousand shares held by the Trust for Delivery of Shares to Directors.